growdigital/forestgarden.wales/content/blog/gardening-with-urgency-purpose.md

 I am not a natural born gardener.
 I’ve come to it late, provoked by the threat of climate change and tantalised by the prospect of a productive, low maintenance, wildlife friendly forest garden.
 As the saying goes, “There are many ways into a garden” and now I am enamoured of the sheer delight and wonder of this diversity of life, a diversity _that I help create_.
 Oh, and the scientific nomenclature of _all those plants_ has piqued my completist collector impulses and web designer nerdiness.

 Still, the political impetus has not left me; how could it with headlines like [‘We have 12 years to limit climate change catastrophe, warns UN’](https://www.theguardian.com/environment/2018/oct/08/global-warming-must-not-exceed-15c-warns-landmark-un-report), and [The Insect Apocalypse Is Here](https://www.nytimes.com/2018/11/27/magazine/insect-apocalypse.html)?
 And with two young children, I can’t pretend I haven’t seen the warning signs.
-Goodness me, even the BBC [has published advice on what you can do]](https://www.bbc.co.uk/news/science-environment-46384067)) (<abbr title="Too Long; Didn’t Read">TL;DR</abbr> don’t eat cows).
+Goodness me, even the BBC [has published advice on what you can do](https://www.bbc.co.uk/news/science-environment-46384067) (<abbr title="Too Long; Didn’t Read">TL;DR</abbr> don’t eat cows).

-Establishing and promoting forest  is my ‘thing’, my small way of contributing to a more sustainable way of living.
+Establishing a forest garden and teaching is my ‘thing’, my small way of contributing to a more sustainable way of living.
 And it’s so important to make it as accessible as possible

 Portraying gardening as a self-sufficiency is a medieval naïve naturalist anti-machine throwback divisive, middle class clique,